Rude messages - I feel unfairly treated

 Of course, it's preferable to come to an informal agreement outside of court, but this isn't always possible and the courts are a last resort.
+It's worth being prepared though.
 Legal costs are often substantial, and can reach up to £2,000 in the run-up to a court hearing.
 Further costs will be incurred thereafter.

 Grandparents Plus has a list of lawyers specifically on the Law Society's Family and Children panel, and many will offer you a free initial interview to discuss your case.

 Also, many barristers will now see their clients directly (direct access), so it's worth considering them as well.

 It is possible for the person falsely accused, if they are not a party, to become a witness and be called to court to give evidence, which will enable the court to decide the truth of the allegation.
 In some cases, you can apply to become an intervenor, which allows you to see the papers in the case, and to be represented at the hearing which is investigating serious allegations.